 Analysts at the Virginia Workforce Connection provide statistics predicting that from 2010-2020, the Commonwealth of Virginia will have added 137,096 new jobs in health care and social assistance.
 The US Bureau of Labor Statistics cites the median pay for Medical and Health Services Managers at $88,580 with an expected employment increase of 23% by 2022.

-• Our program will build on your current skills to make you more competitive in Virginia’s growing workforce.
+• Will build on your current skills to make you more competitive in Virginia’s growing workforce.
 We will help you maximize your accumulated credits and ‘life credits.’

-• As a multidisciplinary concentration, this program is ideal for adult learners who want to gain a broad theoretical perspective for understanding the complex nature of providing health care and social services programs to a diverse group of individuals in order to increase overall well-being.
+• Is ideal for adult learners who want to gain a broad theoretical perspective for understanding the complex nature of providing health care and social services programs to a diverse group of individuals in order to increase overall well-being.

-• Courses offered through this program are taught by outstanding Mason faculty and provide students with a foundation in serving both domestic and international vulnerable populations.
+• Is taught by outstanding Mason faculty and provide students with a foundation in serving both domestic and international vulnerable populations.

-• Students have an option of two academic tracks – Physical and Mental Health Care Delivery or Health Care Administration.
+• Offers students the option of two academic tracks – Physical and Mental Health Care Delivery or Health Care Administration.
 Both tracks prepare students to become professionals in the health and social services fields.